If you're looking to plan your next visit to Texas Performing Arts, you're in the right place!

 Accessible parking and seating are available at all our venues.
 We also offer assisted listening devices, sign interpretation and other services.
 Accessibility Info

 No outside food or drinks are permitted in any of our venues.
-In Bass Concert Hall there are food stations on Level 3 that open 1.5 hours prior to the performance, as well as snacks available at bars.
+Food is available in Bass Concert Hall in the Café on Level 3, and snacks are for sale at the bars.
 McCullough Theatre offers limited bar service and snacks.
 Learn More

 There is no set dress code at Texas Performing Arts performances.